magicalyak/minishift-up/README.md

 #### Mounting /Users to the Minishift VM

 When the Minishift VM is started, the /Users volume will be mounted to the VM.
 This is done by setting the environment variable `XHYVE_VIRTIO_9P=true`.
-The variable is set temporarily during the :q

 ## Linux